-1.1 The Board shall appoint a Code Administrator to serve for a fixed term to be set by the Board prior to appointment.
+- 1.1 The Board shall appoint a Code Administrator to serve for a fixed term to be set by the Board prior to appointment.
 The Board shall have the authority to discharge the Administrator for cause only.
-The Board shall provide sufficient authority to enable the Administrator to properly discharge the responsibilities entrusted to the Administrator under these Codes.

-1.2 The Administrator will be responsible directly and solely to the Board.
+The Board shall provide sufficient authority to enable the Administrator to properly discharge the responsibilities entrusted to the Administrator under these Codes. - 1.2 The Administrator will be responsible directly and solely to the Board.
 The Board shall establish all regulations necessary to administer the provisions of this Code.
+Members shall also establish, publicize and implement complaint handling procedures under their individual complaint handling processes to ensure prompt resolution of all complaints.

-2. Code Administrator
+2. CODE ADMINISTRATOR

-2.1 The Administrator shall ideally be a person of recognized integrity, knowledgeable in the industry, and of a stature that will command respect by the industry and from the public.
+- 2.1 The Administrator shall ideally be a person of recognized integrity, knowledgeable in the industry, and of a stature that will command respect by the industry and from the public.
 He or she may, with the approval of the Board, appoint a staff adequate and competent to assist him or her in the discharge of his or her duties.
-During his or her term of office, neither the Administrator nor any Member of his or her staff shall be an officer, director, employee, or substantial stockholder in any Member or affiliate of the DSA.

-2.2 The Administrator shall disclose all holdings of stock in any Member company prior to appointment and shall also disclose any subsequent purchases of such stock to the Board.
-The Administrator shall also have the same rights of indemnification as the Directors and Officers have under the bylaws of the DSA.

-2.3 The Administrator, in accordance with the regulations established by the Board, shall hear and determine all complaints against Member companies or their Salespersons.
+During his or her term of office, neither the Administrator nor any Member of his or her staff shall be an officer, director, employee, or substantial stockholder in any Member or affiliate of the DSA. - 2.2 The Administrator shall disclose all holdings of stock in any Member company prior to appointment and shall also disclose any subsequent purchases of such stock to the Board.
+The Administrator shall also have the same rights of indemnification as the Directors and Officers have under the bylaws of the DSA. - 2.3 The Administrator, in accordance with the regulations established by the Board, shall hear and determine all complaints against Member companies or their Salespersons.
 He or she shall afford the Member or Salesperson an opportunity to be heard fully.
 The Administrator shall have the power to originate any proceedings, and shall at all times have the full co-operation of all Members.

-3. Procedure
+3. PROCEDURE